big-data-lab-team/paper-generalizability-window-size/README.md

 # Subject Cross Validation in Human Activity Recognition
 A paper investigatig the impact of subject cross Validation and Overlapping sliding windows in activity recognition systems.

-In order to run the script(s) in the "Scripts" folder, please first run this command:
+The Scripts folder contains the modules for:

-source Scripts/packages.sh
+1- Preprocessing (windowing and feature extraction) the dataset () 2- Applying classification on windowed dataset
-And then:
+3- Generating all figures in the paper

--For CV plots: python Scripts/plot_figures.py
+Please first install required python packages through running this command:

--For results : python Scripts/plot_results.py
+ "python setup.py install"